 PACWC seeks to ensure a productive educational and work environment for faculty, staff, and students, particularly in areas related to women's concerns.
 It focuses on general issues of campus climate and programs as they affect women throughout the University.
-PACWC seeks to assist the Provost and the University community through its mandate (see By-Laws).
+PACWC seeks to assist the Provost and the University community through its mandate.

-The committee is broadly representative of all areas of the University community and includes faculty members, staff, administrators, and students.
-PACWC participates in interviews of candidates for senior academic administrator positions and co-sponsors, with Women's Studies and the Provost's Office, an annual reception welcoming women faculty.
+The committee is broadly representative across campuses and includes faculty members, staff, administrators, and students.
+PACWC participates in interviews of candidates for senior academic administrator positions and co-sponsors, with the Gender, Sexuality, and Women's Studies program, an annual lecture and reception welcoming new women faculty to the University of Pittsburgh.

 The History of Women at Pitt